nick-old-stuff/nick_ecommerce/README.md

 * oh also, `npm install`

 ### Key points
+* Directories
+1. -lib: contains all the operations to perform on the models.
+The main_ops has all of the async chains.
+2. - schemas: contains all of the data models
+3. - test:  contains some semblance of tests for all of the operations in lib.

 * The username is used to uniquely identify a user.
 It has enforced uniqueness in the database.It's a parameter in most of the function calls to identify the user to perform the operation on.
 Not bad idea to make this a user's email.

 * All data is stored in the mongo.
 No custom Stripe datafields are used.
 Therefore the only time Stripe needs to be referenced is when payment is involved i.e. updating credit card information, or associting a new user with a new user in Stripe.

 * The data models for your mongo database documents are stored in the schema folder.
 You can view them to visualize your data objects and the shape of your databases.

+* Note: I've extended the base functionality of this app with my own custom API which is probably the best way to handle this.

 * (Please note: These docs are minimal because I'm not expecting anyone but myself to use this.
 If you want better docs please let me know: `NickKiermaier@gmail.com` .
 I can also answer any questions or help troubleshoot.
 Also, if you see any issues that can improve on please let me know or if you want to contribute, I would love help on this.
 There doesn't appear to be many/any open source e-commerce APIs for node.
 There's a lot of SDK's and full apps for ecommerce.)